invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLogGraph.rst

     - Default: Standard

 -Output (optional)
-    - Output is the parameter specifying the CSV or JSON output type.
+    - Output is the parameter specifying the CSV, JSONL or JSON output type.
     - Default: JSON

 -MaxEventsPerFile (optional)